Memory effects in a dynamical decoupling process: Memory effects and dynamical decoupling

 that the trace distance obeys.
+The derivation of is presented in Appendix\ \ref{Sec:AppendixA}.
 The above result shows that under certain conditions, the upper and lower bounds of the control effect (on the final dynamical map) is determined by the strength of memory effects in both the controlled and uncontrolled process.
 Meanwhile, the difference between the controlled and uncontrolled dynamical map is a manifestation of memory effects since $E=0$ if $\tilde{N}_M^{t_{1:2}}=\bar{N}_M^{t_{1:2}}=0$.

-If we are interested in the quantum states rather than the dynamical maps in a cycle of parity kicks, the above results can be formulated following similar steps.
-As discussed above, the strength of memory effects in one cycle of parity kicks with the initial state $\rho_S(0)$ is given by
+If we are interested in the quantum states rather than the dynamical maps in a cycle of parity kicks, the bounds of the memory effect strength can be obtained following similar steps.
+As discussed above, the strength of memory effects for one cycle of parity kicks with the initial state $\rho_S(0)$ is given by